bakiba/cs50w/README.md

 ## Features
 ### Dashboard
-Where photographer can create galleries, manage pictures and see how many clients have made selections
+Where photographer can create galleries, manage pictures and see how many clients have made selections.

 ![!Dashboard](images/2022-11-27-10-54-55.png)